OpenTermsArchive/contrib-versions/Flickr/Terms of Service.md

                 1. U.S. Daily Fantasy
                 2. U.S. Fantasy Cash Leagues
                 3. U.S. Fantasy Pro Leagues
-            4. Other than U.K. Daily Fantasy, other Fantasy Sports services are provided by Oath Inc.
+            4. Other Fantasy Sports services are provided by Oath Inc.
             5. Style Me Pretty is provided by Style Me Pretty, LLC.
             6. Ryot Studio is provided by TheHuffingtonPost.com Inc.
             7. Flurry is provided by Flurry, Inc.
         2. Yahoo Cricket is provided by Yahoo India Private Limited.
-        3. U.K. Daily Fantasy services are provided by Oath (EMEA) Limited and the provisions of Section 14.III.13 apply.
 14.  **Contracting Party, Choice of Law, and Location for Resolving Disputes and Other Local Region Provisions**

 1. In Section 13 above, find the provider of the Services you are using.
 That is the provider that you are contracting with for the Services.
 The choice of law, the location for resolving disputes, certain defined terms (including the Applicable Oath Company), and other important region specific provisions are in this Section 14.
 If you have any questions, please contact customer care using the contact information in the region that applies to you below.